Hyungbo/2021-09-snu-dgist-gist/index.md

-# Zoom link
+# The 1st SNU-DGIST-GIST Joint Workshop on Control Systems

+This is a hybrid-type workshop, and online attendence can be made by
-Zoom room = 822 880 1745
+> Zoom room = 822 880 1745 (for the workshop on Sept 10 Friday)

 # Schedule

 ## Sept.
 9 (Thursday)

+- 16:30-18:00
-- 16:30-18:00 Prof. Yongsoon Eun
+  Prof. Yongsoon Eun
   Lying sensors in feedback control systems
   (GIST ME Seminar, Online Presentation at GIST)

 ## Sept.
 10 (Friday)

+- 9:00-9:20
-- 9:00-9:20 Soojeong Hyeon (hsj9537@cdsl.kr), SNU
+  Soojeong Hyeon (hsj9537@cdsl.kr, SNU)
   Distributed orientation estimation in SO(n) with only local position measurements
+- 9:20-9:40
+  Seunghyeon Kim (seu7704@dgist.ac.kr, DGIST)
+  Analysis of performance metrics for production systems with reliability characteristics
+- 9:40-10:00

-9:20-9:40: Seunghyeon Kim (seu7704@dgist.ac.kr), DGIST, Analysis of performance metrics for production systems with reliability characteristics 9:40-10:00: Yeong-Ung Kim (yeongungkim@gm.gist.ac.kr), GIST, Blended dynamics for network localization or displacement based formation control 10:00-10:20: Jeong Woo Kim (jwkim@cdsl.kr), SNU, How to Utilize Blended Dynamics in Discrete-Time Domain?
+  Yeong-Ung Kim (yeongungkim@gm.gist.ac.kr, GIST) Blended dynamics for network localization or displacement based formation control
+- 10:00-10:20
+  Jeong Woo Kim (jwkim@cdsl.kr, SNU)
+  How to Utilize Blended Dynamics in Discrete-Time Domain?
+- 10:20-10:40
-10:20-10:40: Young Woo Ahn (an9307kr@dgist.ac.kr), DGIST, A method of actuator anomaly detection for four wheeled skid steered vehicles 10:40-11:00: Seong-Ho Kwon (seongho@gist.ac.kr), GIST, Evaluation of the graph rigidity from local sensings
+  Young Woo Ahn (an9307kr@dgist.ac.kr, DGIST)
+  A method of actuator anomaly detection for four wheeled skid steered vehicles
-Break, Lunch & Discussions during an Excursion (ex.
-Damyang) (Liberal discussion session)
-16:00-17:00: Feedbacks
+- 10:40-11:00
+  Seong-Ho Kwon (seongho@gist.ac.kr, GIST)
+  Evaluation of the graph rigidity from local sensings

+- 17:00-17:20
+  Donggil Lee (dglee@cdsl.kr, SNU)
-17:00-17:20: 이동길, SNU, Decentralized design of distributed controller for cooperative stabilization of LTI systems
+  Decentralized design of distributed controller for cooperative stabilization of LTI systems
-17:20-18:00: To Be Added
-18:20-20:00: Dinner (only three people Prof. Shim + Prof. Eun + Prof. Ahn)

-## Sept.
-11 (Saturday)

-- 9:00-12:00: Wrap Up (Collaboration plan)
+- 17:20-18:00
+  Feedbacks

 # Sponsored by